Brighton and Sussex Medical School: Brighton and Sussex Medico-Chirurgical Society ("Med-Chi")

 All BSMS students are automatically members of the Brighton and Sussex Medico-Chirurgical Society which meets monthly on Thursday evenings at the Audrey Emerton Building main lecture theatre.
 The Society was founded in 1847 and continues to provide educational sessions to medical students and doctors on diverse topics related to medicine, from clinical care to global health and medical humanities.
-BSMS students are encouraged to attend to discuss key medical issues, meet colleagues and to continue a fine historic tradition.

 BSMS MedSoc

 At the centre of student life is BSMS MedSoc.
 It works with both Students’ Unions to organise sports and social events specifically aimed at medical students, such as balls, cabarets, talks and charity marathons.
 It is similar to a university students' union and acts as an umbrella organisation - providing funding and support for various societies and sports clubs at the medical school.

 BSMS Surgical Society

 Since the beginning of the medical school in 2003, there has been a society for students interested in surgery.